Skip to content

 • community events and tourism (such as markets around Benalla Lake)

-• socio-economic benefits (such as maintaining the volume of water in the lower sections to optimise the efficiency of deliveries of consumptive water, maintain water quality for irrigation, stock and domestic use and support terrestrial birds that help control agricultural pests).
+• socioeconomic benefits (such as maintaining the volume of water in the lower sections to optimise the efficiency of deliveries of consumptive water, maintain water quality for irrigation, stock and domestic use and support terrestrial birds that help control agricultural pests).

-Scope of environmental planning
+Scope of environmental watering

-Table 5.5.1 describes the potential environmental watering actions in 2022-23, their expected watering effects (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objective(s) they support.
+Table 5.5.1 describes the potential environmental watering actions in 2023-24, their expected watering effect (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
 Each environmental objective relies on one or more potential environmental watering actions and their associated physical or biological effects.

 Table 5.5.1 Potential environmental watering actions, expected watering effects and associated environmental objectives for the Broken River and upper Broken Creek